Skip to main content

 Examples of memorandum of understanding

-Southampton Hospital Foundation: Outlines the requirements and expectations for new instructors/leaders and includes a good practice of having the organization sign off on the MOU as well, ensuring the elements of buy-in and commitment.
+in this Tai Chi for Arthritis Instructor Statement of Understanding, the Southampton Hospital Foundation outlines the requirements and expectations for new instructors/leaders and includes a good practice of having the organization sign off on the MOU as well, ensuring the elements of buy-in and commitment.

-Partners in Care Foundation: In addition to the various requirements, clearly states that the data is to be submitted “by the 10th day of each month…for each workshop that ended in the previous month”, and failure to comply with required responsibilities may result in termination of the partnership agreement.
+in this Partners Affiliate Agreement, the Partners in Care Foundation gives various requirements and also clearly states that the data is to be submitted “by the 10th day of each month…for each workshop that ended in the previous month”, and failure to comply with required responsibilities may result in termination of the partnership agreement.

 This project was supported, in part by grant number 90CSSG0048 and 90FPSG0051 from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.